enriquepablo/nlproject/docs/bnf.rst

 (given by the first TERM in the definition); second, the (already defined) verb(s) from which we derive the new verb (given in the verbs part of the definition); and third, the modifiers that the verb can take to form the predicate (the modification-def).
+Both the verbs part or the modification-def part can be omitted.
+Omitting the verbs, we assume its parent to be ``exists``; omittin the modification-def, the verb will inherit those of its parents.

 ::